 Editor’s note: this essay is part of an ongoing series hosted by Quillette debating the merits and spirit of centrism.
-If you would like to contribute to respond to this essay or others in the series, please send a submission to firstname.lastname@example.org.
+If you would like to contribute or respond to this essay or others in the series, please send a submission to email@example.com.

 The American political centre, which supported Hillary Clinton and rejected all arguments of her corruption, was hit last week hit with a political blow that, in ordinary times, would be a scandal capable of unwinding the entire Democratic Party.
 Donna Brazile, the former chairperson of the DNC, blew the whistle on the primary process a year and a half too late, telling many Sanders supporters exactly what they had suspected – that the Clinton campaign had been running the DNC since 2015.
 When Elizabeth Warren flatly stated on CNN that the primary was ‘rigged’, any notion of centrist unity around Hillary Clinton fell apart.

 — Josh Fox (@joshfoxfilm) November 2, 2017

 Consider the two politicians who have arguably received the most disdain from Donald Trump: Hillary Clinton and John McCain.
 What do they have in common?
 Despite being supposed partisan rivals, they share nearly identical convictions when it comes to the influence of Wall Street in politics, foreign policy, the norms and decorum of Washington, as well as an air of elitism, a sense that they represent the “Old Guard” of their respective parties.

 In the 2016 primary against Bernie Sanders, Hillary Clinton revealed that the central conviction of the Democrats is the same central conviction as the Republicans: the notion that money does not corrupt politicians.
 Clinton challenged Sanders directly when he implied that she was compelled to vote in certain ways due to donor money, boldly affirming that no vote of hers has ever changed due to the influence of a donor.